 This course will look at the historical development of the disciplines of mathematics and mathematics education.
 Within the discipline of mathematics we will examine the development of number and number systems, geometry and measurement, algebra, probability and statistics, calculus, and discrete mathematics.
 Within the discipline of mathematics education we will examine the development of learning theories, theories of teaching mathematics, research trends, and mathematics curriculum.
 Throughout this course students will study the history of mathematics and mathematics education through readings, case studies, and problem sets.

 This course is the mathematics capstone course for Middle School and Secondary Mathematics Education majors.
 Students will spend time reflecting on the mathematics learned in previous courses through rich problems that draw on concepts from multiple disciplines in mathematics.
 The course will help students develop a deeper and more connected understanding of school mathematics content while continuing to develop their mathematical habits of mind and problem-solving strategies.
 Students will also spend time connecting their knowledge of mathematics education to national and state standards and policies regarding the mathematical education of students.
-Prerequisite(s): MAT 360, MAT 361 and MAT 362 with a grade of C or better

 This course gives students an overview of American education through analysis of its historical and philosophical roots.
 Contemporary issues in American education are emphasized.
 Non-education majors may use this course as a social science elective.

 This basic course for classroom teachers explores various techniques necessary for designing and implementing authentic measures to assess successful student learning.

 This course provides students with innovative and authentic learning experiences about middle-level education.
 Topics include team teaching, advising, integrating curriculum, active learning, cooperative learning, trackless classes, block scheduling, community service programs, health education, and full exploratory and concentrated curriculum.